chensheng/wsmessenger-project/README.md

 }
 ```

-In client side, `ClientMessageListener` is used to implement, The following is example listening `TextMessage`:
+In client side, `ClientMessageListener` is used to implement.
+The following is an example listening `TextMessage`:
 ```java
 public class MyTextMessageListener extends ClientMessageListener<TextMessage> {